 OBJECTIVE POLICY E1- Maintain and enhance green spaces for the health and wellbeing of the community.
-Policy E1 Designation of Local Green Spaces E2 - Maintain and enhance biodiversity Policy E2 Protect and enhance biodiversity and the natural environment E3- Protect housing from flooding Policy E3 Water Environment and flooding
+Policy E1 Designation of Local Green Spaces E2 - Maintain and enhance biodiversity Policy E2 Protect and enhance biodiversity and the natural environment Policy E2a Wildlife Buffers Policy E2b Enhance Wildlife Habitat E3- Protect housing from flooding Policy E3 Water Environment and flooding

 A key feature of East Hagbourne is its rural and green environment.
 The open spaces, long vistas and green corridors that provide this resource are important for human well-being and in supporting wildlife in all its forms.
 The extensive network of footpaths provides easy access to the wide spaces of the open fields and the village's location just to the south of Didcot means that these 'green lungs' provide benefit for residents of village and town alike.
-The Didcot Garden Town Delivery Plan, published in October 20176 shows the majority of the farmland surrounding East Hagbourne as an important green buffer for the town.
+The Didcot Garden Town Delivery Plan, published in October 2017 shows the majority of the farmland surrounding East Hagbourne as an important green buffer for the town.

-The NPPF recognises the value of the natural and local environment and paragraph 109 calls on the planning system to protect and enhance valued landscapes, recognise the wider benefits of ecosystem services, minimise impacts and provide net gains in biodiversity where possible.
-Paragraph 114 further calls for "planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure".
+The NPPF recognises the value of the natural and local environment and paragraph 174 calls on the planning system to protect and enhance valued landscapes, recognise the wider benefits of ecosystem services, minimise impacts and provide net gains in biodiversity.
+Paragraph 179 further calls for protection and enhancement of biodiversity by identifying, mapping and safeguarding components of local wildlife-rich habitats and wider ecological networks,.